vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-saveTheDate/index.md

 ---
 categories: "Dates"
 author: "eddy"
-date: "2024-05-01"
+date: "2024-06-27"
-title: "LINK - the vvvv Summer Camp 24"
+title: "LINK - the vvvv Summer Camp 24 - Registration open!"
-description: "A community event for everyone, no matter if you´re new to vvvv or already a pro."
+description: "Registration open for LINK - the vvvv Summer Camp 24.
+A community event for everyone, no matter if you´re new to vvvv or already a pro."
 where:
   location_name: "Funkinstitut"
   city: "Ring 60, 15754 Heidesee"